 For instance, in their book, King, Warrior, Magician, Lover: Rediscovering the Archetypes of the Mature Masculine, authors Robert Moore and Douglas Gillette write:

 “In many ways, the king energy is Father energy.
 It is our experience, however, that although the King underlies the Father archetype, it is more extensive and more basic than the Father.”

 The respected psychoanalyst John W. Perry also described the Ruler as the “central archetype” around which the rest of the psyche is organised.

 As Moore and Gillette point out, the energy of the King archetype means you are calm, centred and life-giving.
-When fully developed, it is the most important of the personality traits – just as the Self is the most important of the Jungian archetypes.
+When fully developed, it is the most important of the personality traits.

 “The King archetype in its fullness possesses the qualities of order, of reasonable and rational patterning, of integration and integrity in the masculine psyche.
 It stabilizes chaotic emotion and out-of-control behaviors.
 It gives stability and centredness.
 It brings calm.
 And in its “fertilising” and centredness, it mediates vitality, life-force, and joy.
 It brings maintenance and balance.
 If defends our own sense of inner order, our own integrity of being and of purpose, our own central calmness about who we are, and our essential and unassailability and certainty.” ~ Robert Moore and Douglas Gillette, King Warrior Magician Lover

 Many of the attributes mentioned in the above description share traits of the “True Self” described by religions and also align with Jung’s Self archetype.

 Moreover, in mythology, the Ruler has a very real fear of being overthrown.
 So does the ego or the Self in the axis of the conscious mind.